FourierYe/Advanced-Signal-Processing/lab1/EEE411-lab1-Zhipeng Ye-1926908.md

 fplot(y_1, [0, 2])
 ```

-###### Below are the MATLAB outputs from Command Window
+###### Below are the MATLAB outputs

 ![image-20191008225732838](/Users/geekye/Documents/Courses/advanced signal processing/lab/lab1/problem2_1.png)

 ###### Describe and analyze

-Because anonymous function is very east to plot and fplot can simplify the painting.
+Because anonymous function is very easy to plot and fplot can simplify the painting.
 In a general method, we must generate a vector of input and get a vector of output.
 Then we use plot function by using these vectors.

 ---